pretix/pretix-docs/docs/guides/taxes.md

 For illustrative purposes, assume an event is being hosted by a company in Germany which is eligible for EU reverse charge.
 Such a company might first create a rule for "Germany", applying to "Any customer" the calculation "Charge VAT".
 The tax rate would be 19.00% and the reason would be "Default tax code".
-The company might then create a rule for "European Union", applying to "Business with valid VAT ID" the calculation "Reverse charge" with a tax rate of 19.00% and the reason "Reverse charge".
+The company might then create a rule for "European Union", applying to "Business with valid VAT ID" the calculation "Reverse charge" with the tax rate field left empty and the reason set to "Reverse charge".

 It might then create a rule for Austria, applying to "Any customer" the calculation "Charge VAT" with the tax rate set to the VAT rate of the country in question.
 It might then create the same rule for every single member state in the EU from Belgium to Sweden, always setting the appropriate deviating tax rate.